firebase/extensions/firestore-translate-text/PREINSTALL.md

 #### Multiple collections for translations

-To translate through `multiple collections`, it is recommended to install multiple versions of the extension but with a alternative `collection path` for each installation.

-There is currently no limit on how many times the extensions can be reinstalled.
+To translate multiple collections, install this extension multiple times, specifying a different collection path each time.
+There is currently no limit on how many instances of an extension you can install.

 #### Multiple field translations